 The Wing Chun vs MMA Travesty

 An example of a classical martial art often wrongly pitted against other arts created specifically for the ring is Wing Chun.
-Cinema and awareness of iconic figures such as Bruce Lee and Ip man have contributed to the popularity of Wing Chun over the years, and because of this there are fighters who have attempted to use classical Wing Chun in mixed martial arts and other public freestyle fights in order to showcase the effectiveness of the martial art.
+Cinema and awareness of iconic figures such as Bruce Lee and Ip man have contributed to the popularity of Wing Chun over the years, and because of this there are fighters who have attempted to use classical Wing Chun in mixed martial arts competition and other similar amateur and professional combat sports in order to showcase the effectiveness of the martial art.
 To my knowledge not many have met success in doing so.

 Being foreign invaders, anti-Qing sentiment existed throughout the reign of the Qing dynasty.
 Ming loyalists who fought to drive out the foreign invaders were aggressively stamped out due to the Manchurian’s being aware that they were an ethnic minority ruling over the Han Chinese majority.